PCB Assembly Graphic

 An injection molded prototype is a production-equivalent plastic part made using the same injection molding materials and processes that will be used in mass production.
 The difference between prototype and production injection molded parts lies only in the construction of the tooling and the number of cavities in the tool.

-When Do You Need Prototype Injection Molding?
+When Do You Need a Prototype Injection Mold?

 Production-equivalent plastic parts are necessary for complex designs or innovative products with many unknowns.
 While 3D printing and machining can get you part way initially, there are many reasons to then graduate to a higher fidelity, production equivalent, prototype injection molded components before committing to expensive, full-scale production tooling: